agustinbauducco/Bank-Loan/README.md

 - The predictive model reached **~88% overall accuracy** and identified **~72% of default cases**.

 ## Final Conclusions
-Credit history is the most relevant variable for predicting default risk.
+- Credit history is the most relevant variable for predicting default risk.
-The model can support early risk detection and potentially reduce financial losses by improving loan approval and monitoring decisions.
+- The model can support early risk detection and potentially reduce financial losses by improving loan approval and monitoring decisions.
+- This model resulted in savings of approximately $241,495,632.